Stationary Black Hole Metrics and Inverse Problems in Two Space Dimensions: Introduction

 The plan of the paper is as follows.
 In Section \ref{null}, we discuss the general behavior of null geodesics for metrics satisfying the hypotheses of Theorem \ref{maintheorem}.
 In Section \ref{proof}, we prove the existence of a black or white hole and show that the event horizon is $C^1$, except at corner points.
 In Section \ref{Acoustic}, we study acoustic black holes and demonstrate that the event horizon may have corners.
+In Section 5 we study the determination of black holes horizon by the boundary measurements on $\R\times\D$ where $\D\subset \R^n$ is a bounded domain containing an ergoregion $\Omega$.
+Assuming that the conditions of Theorem 1.1 are satisfied and no point of $\partial\Omega$ is characteristic we prove that the boundary measurements determine the black hole's event horizon inside $\Omega$ up to a change of variables.